stanlemon/javascript/README.md

 [![Test](https://github.com/stanlemon/javascript/actions/workflows/test.yml/badge.svg)](https://github.com/stanlemon/javascript/actions/workflows/test.yml)

-This repository contains things I like to reuse.
-They're generic enough that they might be useful to you too, so feel free to use them!

-Check out [@stanlemon/webdev](packages/webdev/README.md) for something that might be useful.
+This repository used to contains things I liked to reuse.
+They were generic enough that they might have been useful to you too.
+The reality today is that toolchains have evolved.
+For example, I think vite is a better choice than webpack and biome a better choices than eslint and prettier.
+These tools offer better out of the box experiences, and that was ultimately the pain I was trying to solve for myself with these packages.
+Furthermore, in the age of AI, Claude Code or Codex are going to be a better solution for bootstrapping new projects than any template or CLI I could create.
+So, I am deprecating all the packages and apps in this repo.
+They still remain in git history for the curious archaeologist.

 Everything exists under the *MIT* license, so please use as you see fit.
 If you find a bug, please open an issue or a pull request and let me know.

+## Recommended Projects

+* [@stanlemon/webdev](packages/webdev/README.md) wired up webpack and babel for a great development experience, with support for React, TypeScript, and more.
+This was the recommended starting point for new projects.

 ## Deprecated Projects